tytydraco/yessleep/out/Dont_light_any_fireworks_this_New_Years.md

 And sure enough, I saw fireworks launching up and promptly exploding into fabulous colors.
 I gazed in awe.
 Actually I didn't notice the buzzing from my phone at first, which I picked up and saw another warning message.

 "WARNING!
-This is not a test, this is an official warning from the EMBC.
-A being of unknown origin is on our planet.
-We advise you all to stay inside, turn off all lights, lock everything, stay in a room that can be locked AND has no windows, and do not light any fireworks.
+This is not a test, this is your warning.
+A being of unknown origin is nearby.
+We advise all citizens to stay inside, turn off all lights, lock everything, stay in a room that can be locked AND has no windows, and do not light any fireworks.
 May god help us all."

 My hand was shaking.
 A being of unknown origin, an alien probably, this was just so unbelievable.
 My apartment had no blinds, but my bathroom was the safest place, so I ran there immediately, swiftly locking the door.